spaceitup/checkout-android/README.rst

 The choice which payment method in a group is displayed and used for charge requests is done by “Smart Selection”.
-Each payment method in a group contains a Regular Expression that is used to “smart select” this method based on the partially entered credit/debit number.
-While the user types the number, the SDK will validate the partial number with the regular expressions.
-When one or more payment methods match the number input they will be highlighted and displayed.
+Each payment method in a group contains a Regular Expression that is used to “smart select” this method based on the partially entered card number.
+While the user types the number, the SDK will validate the partial number with the regular expression.
+When one or more payment methods match the number input they will be highlighted.

 Table containing the rules of Smart Selection: